-Acorn House is situated in the suburb of Oranjezicht at the base of Table Mountain
+Acorn House sits at the foot of Table Mountain

 Acorn House: Our full report

-Acorn House is a beautifully old house designed in 1904 and is situated on the slopes of Table Mountain in the lovely suburb of Oranjezicht in Cape Town.
-The house is over 100 years old and a National Monument!
-Its location is very convenient, close to many restaurants.
-The city centre is only a short distance away and the Victoria and Alfred Waterfront just a bit further on.
+Acorn House is a lovely old house, built in 1904, situated at the foot of Table Mountain in the Cape Town suburb of Oranjezicht.
+It is over 100 years old and is graded as a National Monument by the SA Monuments Council.
+Its location is very conveniently close to many restaurants and cafes in nearby trendy Kloof Street.
+The city centre is only a short distance away and the Victoria and Alfred Waterfront only 10 minutes by car.

-On entering Acorn House one of the first things you'll notice is the original wooden floors throughout the house, beautifully restored and polished.
-To your right you'll find the lounge that has a couple of comfortable of sofas, a fireplace and an honesty bar.
+Stairs lined with lavender and white rose bushes lead from the street to the house.
+On entering Acorn House one of the first things you'll notice are the original features throughout the house, from the polished wooden floors, the original doors and the high ceilings.
+To your right you'll find the lounge with a few comfortable sofas and armchairs in front of the fireplace, Persian carpets on the polished wooden floor and an honesty bar.

 Accessible by: Self-drive or Fly-and-Transfer